 GREAT FOR: selling luxury designer handbags online

 Submit photos of your bag through their app, online, or you can visit one of their stores if you’re close by.
 They will assess your bag and either accept it or not.
 They are pretty strict with their guidelines, so check them to avoid wasting your time.
 If approved, you’ll get a quote, and you can go from there.
-Overall, they offer decent prices, but you probably won’t get as much as you would if you sold directly to the customer, so keep that in mind.
+Overall, they offer reasonable prices, but you probably won’t get as much as you would if you sold directly to the customer, so keep that in mind.

 LePrix used to be called Snob Swap.
 The company works with over 500 second-hand stores, and it’s using machine learning technology to make both the shopping and selling experience much better.

 Request a consignment kit, and go through the vetting process.
 LePrix wants clothes in excellent condition, so keep that in mind.
 Save your used hand-me-downs for other sites (unless they’re really chic).
 Also, if one of the boutiques is close to you, you can go in person instead of mailing the clothes.

 13. The Real Real

 As with LePrix, The Real Real offers white-glove service when picking up your clothes.
 This site only works with brands like Gucci, Prada, Chanel, Louis Vitton, etc., and you can make between 55% to 70% of the sale price (depending on how much you sell with them each year).

 Commission rates are not quite as lucrative as eBay, but The Real Real takes the pressure of selling off your plate: all you have to do is to consign your items for free (using their pick up-service, a pre-paid label, or by going to one of their consignment offices).
 They’ll then authenticate, photograph, price, and sell your items for you.

 GREAT FOR: helping your boyfriend to get rid of stuff